Michael Dourson: Career

 Dourson is board-certified by the American Board of Toxicology and a fellow of the Academy of Toxicological Sciences and the Society for Risk Analysis.
 He joined the Environmental Protection Agency after earning his doctorate in toxicology at the University of Cincinnati College of Medicine.
 During his time at the EPA, Dourson was one of the founders of the agency's Integrated Risk Information System (IRIS), a program that identifies and characterizes the health hazards of chemicals in the environment.
 Dourson was awarded a total of four bronze medals for his work on IRIS, ambient water criteria, sewage sludge rulemaking, and developing risk methodology during his 15-year tenure with the agency.
 He also served as a member of EPA's Science Advisory Board for six years.

 Dourson worked in various roles in Cincinnati, Chicago, and Washington D.C. before founding the nonprofit Toxicology Excellence for Risk Assessment (TERA) in 1995.
 TERA determines the risk profile of chemicals, and maintained the International Toxicity Estimates for Risk (ITER) database until TERA was invited by the University of Cincinnati in 2015 to join as a separate center within the Department of Environmental Health.
 The National Institutes of Health (NIH) Toxicology Data Network (TOXNET) includes ITER in its list of reference databases for public use.
-The nonprofit has accepted payments for criticizing studies that raised concerns about the safety of its clients' products.
-Although TERA has collaborated with industry sponsors, the organization's annual reports indicate that TERA collaborates with government sponsors twice as often---over 70 government organizations during its history.

-Dourson was awarded the Arnold J. Lehman award from the Society of Toxicology and the International Achievement Award by the International Society of Regulatory Toxicology and Pharmacology.
-He is a fellow of the Academy of Toxicological Sciences and the Society for Risk Analysis.